Bonanza

-how to bind an IP address on a Mac.
+Binding an IP Address on a Mac

 1. Understanding the Need for IP Binding